ThomasBassa/near-netcar/docs/Design.md

 keeps the vehicle on the sidewalk.
 The user can switch between the two modes.
 The vehicle shall be able to send live HD feed from a camera while the vehicle is powered.
 The vehicle will have a light and a buzzer to warn pedestrians while the vehicle is on.
 The vehicle will conform to IP54 standards, protecting it from water, dust, and touch.
+The vehicle shall be pretty.

 ![BlockDiagram](https://github.com/ThomasBassa/near-netcar/blob/master/docs/Diagrams/MainBlockDiagram.png)
 **Figure 1.** Figure 1: Block Diagram of Vehicle Components